LifeFit Center @ The Beach

 The LifeFit Center is in partnership with the Osher Lifelong Learning Institute (OLLI) on campus at CSULB.
 Together, OLLI and the LifeFit Center share the same passion for lifelong education, health, and wellness.
 OLLI is sponsored by the College of Health and Human Services.
 OLLI is a source of widely varied courses of interest to persons 50 years of age or older.
 For more information about OLLI, please click here.

-The LifeFit Center now has t-shirts for sale for only $10.
+The LifeFit Center now has two types t-shirts for sale!
+The LFC has black dri-fit t-shirts for men and a v-neck for women on sale for $20.
+We also still have the black or white cotton LFC t-shirts for $10.
 You can purchase your LifeFit Center t-shirt at the service desk.
-We have white and black LFC T-Shirts for sale.

 The LifeFit Center is now proud to say that it is officially an Exercise is Medicine on Campus facility.